datatrail-jhu/08_data/manuscript/02_csvfiles.md

 Note that when you import the csv file the blank cell in the csv file is imported as a blank cell in the data frame.
 In most cases, we would like the blank cell to be imported as missing value and therefore we want them to be replaced by `"NA"`.

 A faster way to import csv files especially large files is the function `read_csv()` from the `readr` package.
-The function essentially works the same way so you can easly use it the same way.
+The function essentially works the same way so you can easily use it the same way.
 Install the package and try this code to import your csv file.

 ```r
 my_csv_data <- read.csv("sample_data.csv")